Darialyphia/clashing_destiny_v2/docs/CORE_SET.md

 Spell | Arcane | (4) | KKF | (slow)

-Consume K. Deal 4 damage to all minions in a zone.
+Consume K. Deal 4 damage to all minions in an enemy zone.

 ---